Wednesday, May 18, 2022

 in hues, Wales aristocracy of gold

-under the watch of gothic castles, meek
+under the watch of Gothic castles, meek

 out of gentle song of a thousand trees